XiaoyuJessieXu1/Analysis-Of-Movie-370/data/README.md

-This folder have the raw data and processed data through open coding by Jessie Xu.
+This folder has the processed data through open coding by Jessie Xu.